aicastell/cryptotradingbot/README.md

     * Sell when (EMA_13(t) > EMA_34(t)) AND (EMA13(t+1) < EMA34(t+1))

 You should play with tradingview.com to see the behaviour of this setup.

+The Relative Strength Index (RSI) is a momentum oscillator that measures the speed and change of price movements.
+The RSI oscillates between zero and 100.
+Traditionally the RSI is considered overbought when above 70 and oversold when below 30.